brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 Additionally, super-1-1 has two east-west adjacencies to super-2-1 and super-3-1, which are the first superspines in plane-2 and plane-3 respectively.
 This forms one of the two interplane east-west loops.

+Note: from now on, we will omit the `set node ...` commands and expect you to navigate to the correct router yourself.

 ### Spine-2-1